wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.31 =
-= 2.30 =
+* Corrected an issue with the header image upload script for the editor = 2.30 =
 * Corrected an issue with the 2.1 templates and updated the form and form CSS to a tableless, responsive layout
 * Added meta tag in new template head to ensure noindex and nofollow by search engines